Healthequity (NASDAQ:HQY) Updates FY21 Earnings Guidance

 After-Hours guidance to 1.48-1.58 EPS.

-A number of equities analysts recently commented on HQY shares.
-Zacks Investment Research downgraded Healthequity from a strong-buy rating to a sell rating and set a $64.00 target price for the company. in a report on Tuesday, June 16th.
-Cantor Fitzgerald decreased their price objective on Healthequity from $80.00 to $70.00 and set an overweight rating for the company in a report on Wednesday, June 3rd.
-BidaskClub upgraded Healthequity from a strong sell rating to a sell rating in a report on Thursday, September 3rd.
-Finally, Barrington Research reiterated a buy rating and issued a $65.00 price objective on shares of Healthequity in a report on Monday, June 1st.
-Two equities research analysts have rated the stock with a sell rating, four have given a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
-Healthequity currently has an average rating of Buy and an average target price of $63.58.
+A number of equities research analysts have recently commented on HQY shares.
+Zacks Investment Research lowered shares of Healthequity from a strong-buy rating to a sell rating and set a $64.00 price objective on the stock. in a research note on Tuesday, June 16th.
+BidaskClub upgraded shares of Healthequity from a strong sell rating to a sell rating in a report on Thursday, September 3rd.
+Cantor Fitzgerald lowered their target price on shares of Healthequity from $80.00 to $70.00 and set an overweight rating for the company in a report on Wednesday, June 3rd.
+Finally, Barrington Research reiterated a buy rating and issued a $65.00 target price on shares of Healthequity in a report on Monday, June 1st.
+Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $63.58.

 About Healthequity